allmaps/allmaps/apps/cli/README.md

 ## Usage

-Run Allmaps CLI in your terminal using:
+Run Allmaps CLI in your terminal:

 ```sh
 allmaps